Attractor sets and Julia sets in low dimensions: Preliminaries

 Another way to generate fractal behaviour is through the Julia sets of rational maps.
 If $f:\overline{\C} \to \overline{\C}$ is a rational map, then the Julia set is defined as follows: $z \in J(f)$ if and only if there is no neighbourhood $U$ of $z$ so that the family $\{ f^m|U : m\in \N\}$ is normal.
 Here, $f^m$ denotes the $m$'th iterate of $f$.
 It is well-known that $J(f)$ is a non-empty, closed, perfect subset of $\overline{\C}$ and there are examples, such as Latt\`es maps, where $J(f) = \overline{\C}$.
 In fact, if $J(f)$ contains an open set, it must be all of $\overline{\C}$.
 The Fatou set is the complement of the Julia set.
 See for example Milnor's book \cite{Milnor} for an introduction to rational dynamics.

-A rational semigroup $G$ is a collection (assumed in this paper to be finite) of rational maps $\{ f_1,\ldots, f_m\}$ acting on $\overline{\C}$.
+A rational semigroup $G$ is generated by a collection (assumed in this paper to be finite) of rational maps $\{ f_1,\ldots, f_m\}$ acting on $\overline{\C}$.
 The Julia set $J(G)$ and the Fatou set $F(G)$ can be defined via normality in exactly the same way as for a single rational map.
+Namely, $z\in F(G)$ if and only if there exists a neighbourhood $U$ of $z$ so that $G|_U$ is a normal family and $z\in J(G)$ if and only if there is no neighbourhood $U$ of $z$ for which $G|_U$ is a normal family.
 There are differences in the properties for Julia sets of rational maps and for Julia sets of rational semigroups.
 For example, \cite[Example 1]{HM} shows how the Julia set of a rational semigroup can have non-empty interior, and yet not be all of $\overline{\C}$.